Skip to content

 Anyone can publish a pick.
 Only the disciplined publish a reason.

 Sports markets are uncertain.
 A model with a 64% calibrated confidence on a single signal still loses 36 of 100 times.
-That is not a flaw — that is the math.
+That is not a flaw.
+That is the math.
 Any service that hides this is selling certainty it cannot deliver.

 The defensible position in a noisy market is not “we win more often than the others.”
-The defensible position is: I show you the inputs, the reasoning, the gates, and the outcomes.
+The defensible position is: we show you the inputs, the reasoning, the gates, and the outcomes.
 Every one.
 No curation.
 No delay between a losing pick and its log entry.

 See what a signal actually looks like.